Ozzie Albies Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- Brewers pitchers combine to surrender 127 total home runs at a rate of 1.2 per game (to rank 21st in baseball).
+- Brewers pitchers combine to rank 23rd in baseball in home runs given up (131 total, 1.2 per game).

-- In his last outing on Sunday against the Atlanta Braves, the righty went six innings, allowing one earned run while surrendering three hits.
+- In his last time out on Tuesday, the righty threw six innings against the Cincinnati Reds, allowing two earned runs while surrendering five hits.

+- The 33-year-old has a 4.53 ERA and 7.4 strikeouts per nine innings in 18 games this season, while allowing a batting average of .237 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.